 If each PVSystem has a MaxPowerOutput, this is true.
-If each PVSystem has a CollectorArea, this is false.
-Preference is given to known capacity if both are available.
+If each PVSystem has a NumberOfPanels or if each has CollectorArea, this is false.
+Preference is given to known capacity if available.
 Either a MaxPowerOutput must be specified for every PVSystem or CollectorArea must be specified for every PVSystem.